 Latest Team Publications

-Dr. Angela Schottenhammer is a Professor in the Department of Languages and Cultures of South and East Asia at Ghent University, Belgium.
-She has also been a Professor of Pre–modern Chinese History at the Centre of Asian and African Studies (CEAA), El Colegio de México, México; an unscheduled Professor of Chinese Studies at the Department for Asian Studies, Ludwig Maximilians University, Germany; and a Professor (Lehrstuhlvertretung) of Chinese History at the Sinological Department, Marburg University, Germany.
-She has been teaching at Würzburg, Leiden, Hamburg, Munich, Marburg, México and now Ghent.
+Dr. Angela Schottenhammer is a Professor of Non-European and World History in the History Department at the University of Salzburg, Austria.
+She has also been a Professor of Pre–modern Chinese History at Ghent University, a Professor of Pre–modern Chinese History at the Centre of Asian and African Studies (CEAA), El Colegio de México, México; an unscheduled Professor of Chinese Studies at the Department for Asian Studies, Ludwig Maximilians University, Germany; and a Professor (Lehrstuhlvertretung) of Chinese History at the Sinological Department, Marburg University, Germany.
+Additionally, she has taught at Würzburg, Leiden, Hamburg, Munich, Marburg, México and Ghent.